DGfS-CLschool19/DGfS-CLschool19.github.io/venue.md

 We can provide you with chip cards for buying meals at a reduced price (10% reduction) -- valid only for external students.

-You can get the chip cards at the registration desks (**deposit: 10 Euros**).
+You can get the chip cards at the welcome/registration desk (**deposit: 10 Euros**).
 Remember to return them in the Organizing Secretariat at the end of your stay.

 The chip cards can be loaded
 + with cash